szabgab/pydigger.com/README.md

   (They won't have an 'upload_time' either.)
 Maybe the entry should be included, using the PubDate as upload_time and then there should be a separate run that will go over all the entries with recent upload_time and if they don't have a 'download_url' then check them again.

+* Check what are all the errors of packages without releases?

 When we process the RSS feed at first we only have name/version/description/pubDate, but even after fetching the JSON file we still might have only partial data.
 This might be due to PyPI not processing the rest of the information yet (I think), or that the information included with this newer version of the